iDigBio/2015-03-09-workshop-field2db/apis.md

 > What is the resource being requested?

 You got back text but it's not HTML text so your browser doesn't know what to do with it.
 Instead, it just displays it.
-Does the text make sense to you?
+Does the text make any sense to you?

 ---